XingxinHE/Hex/pages/Surface.md

 # 🗺Big Picture
 The exact mathematical model of a surface is usually intractable.
 Therefore, the word "surface" is smooth and it is only smooth in the world of #mathematics but not the real world!
 Because in the real world, everything is discrete!
-This is the philosophy and this is when [[Discrete Differential Geometry|DDG]] steps in.
+This is the philosophy and this is when [[discrete differential geometry|DDG]] steps in.

 # 📝Definition
 - In general,